microsoft/WhatTheHack/xxx-PowerPlatformBasic/Student/Challenge-03.md

 Part 2: Build the Cloud flow
 1. Trigger of the Cloud flow - consider which trigger type can handle incoming emails
-2. As Order Information is coming as Attachment in the email, it is important to check which file type that is received
+2. As Order Information is coming as Attachment in the email, it is important to check for an attachment.
 3. Once the flow is set up to handle information, we need to integrate the model in challenge 2 into the cloud flow.
     * Consider which action to use for AI Builder Model
-    * Save the information of Order and Customer extracted from PDF into Order Table
+    * Save the information of Order and related Customer extracted from PDF into Dataverse
     * Save the information of Order Detail extracted from PDF to Order Line Item Table
     * Maintain the relationship between Order and Order Line Item
 4. Send response email to sender to confirm that Order is received with extract information and Auto generated confirmation Order Code.